19aliaksandr90/js-assignments/README.md

 Another idea is to prepare assignment to cover all standard javascript functions, to drilling and mastering skills.
 Some tasks are practical, but some tasks are rather synthetic.

+And the last idea is to inure trainees to work using unit test and feel unconfortable when programming without tests.

 To start javascript assignments please follow the next steps:
 *  [Fork this repo](#user-content-how-to-fork-this-repo)
 *  [Setup travis-ci to test the commits](#user-content-how-to-setup-travis-ci)